-A garden is an interactive playground that engages all senses and teaches lessons without being forced: Responsibility, cause and effect, curiosity, physical activity and a budding love of nature.
-Hands-on involvement in basic gardening encourages self-confidence and gratitude for the people in this world that keep us fed.
+A garden is an interactive playground that engages all senses and teaches lessons without forcing them — think responsibility, cause and effect, curiosity, physical activity and a budding love of nature.
+Hands-on involvement in basic gardening encourages self-confidence, and can even teach gratitude for the people in this world that keep us fed.

 There is nothing more rewarding than the fruits of your own labor!
 Here are three great plants to get the kids started.

 Follow Chicago Parent on Instagram.